EC528-Fall-2025/CloudNeuro-Tekton/README.md

 ### Additional Setup Information

-This guide provides the essential steps required to deploy the core infrastructure components used in our ChRIS-based processing environment.
+This guide provides the essential steps required to deploy the core infrastructure components used in our OpenShift-based pipeline environment.
 These components include Orthanc, which serves as our database/system of record for medical imaging data (DICOM and NIfTI), and the Tekton-based workflow pipelines that orchestrate end-to-end processing within OpenShift.

 The goal of this setup is to give you a reproducible environment—whether you are deploying the stack for development, testing, or full production.
 The instructions below assume you have access to an OpenShift cluster and the necessary permissions to create namespaces, deploy workloads, and run pipelines.
 For most users, each component only needs to be deployed once, with additional notes provided for replication or customization.